MonitSharma/Introduction-to-Quantum-Computing/Quantum Information Theory with Python/README.md

-# INFPHY201
+# Quantum Information Theory with Python
-Course material for INFPHY201: quantum information in python
+Course material for quantum information in python